codingheaven-dev/recontextual/README.md

 # Recontextual: simple, easy-to-type, selectable contexts

-This is a library built upon use-context-selector.
+This is a library built upon [`use-context-selector`](https://github.com/dai-shi/use-context-selector).

 It has a simpler API and is easier to type and select from.